-It is best to avoid feeling guilty and punishing yourself for your eating behaviours.
-Most likely, your appetite tries to communicate you something.
+It is best to avoid feeling guilty and punishing yourself for your eating behaviors.
+Most likely, your appetite tries to communicate something.
 Regardless of whether the cause is physiological or emotional, your overeating patterns have a deeper cause.
 Be gentle with yourself and ask for support on this journey.

 Asked by: Karine L.

 Teodora is a cognitive neuroscientist with a background in Psychology and Integrative Psychotherapy.
 She has experience working in clinical trials with Alzheimer’s and Dementia patients and adults with various mental health diagnoses.
 She has an integrative approach towards mental health and aims to help people recognize the importance of physical, emotional, and spiritual health to their overall mental wellness.